You’ve heard the term before but what the heck is normalization and how does one actually achieve normalization in a Montessori classroom setting?

 - Use positive discipline

-- Seek out eye contact, especially when you’re expressing main points. (e.g. a ground rule of the classroom).
+- Seek out eye contact, especially when you’re expressing your main points. (e.g. a ground rule of the classroom).
 If the child is not paying attention, your statement will be ineffective.

-- Follow through is critical.
+- Follow-through is critical.
 Mean what you say and say what you mean.

 - Avoid “cutesy” names like “honey” and “sweetheart” when addressing a child.
 Use her proper name.

 - Set ground rules at the beginning of the school year.
 Involve the child in creating these ground rules.
+Think about introducing Grace & Courtesy lessons early in the year.

 - Always explain the reasoning behind a rule.
 For example, “walk in the classroom” might be because running poses a safety issue.
+Guide children to understand the reasons behind the boundaries of the classroom.

 - The same goes for material in the classroom.
 Always use the proper name of the item.